-The MAKK, the Cologne Museum of Applied Arts, will be celebrating a special anniversary on 5th May, 2020: precisely one hundred years ago, the Wilhelm Clemens Collection was opened to the public with a ceremony held at the former building on Hansaring.
+The MAKK, the Cologne Museum of Applied Arts, celebrated a special anniversary on 5th May, 2020: precisely one hundred years ago, the Wilhelm Clemens Collection was opened to the public with a ceremony held at the former building on Hansaring.
 The museum, which was then called Kunstgewerbemuseum, had once again received a generous donation that, in terms of scope and quality, has barely been surpassed ever since: about 1600 objects from the Middle Ages to the Baroque period provide a unique panorama of the skills of the artists and artisans from these epochs – spanning from paintings and sculptures, tapestries and textiles, faience and pewter, jewellery and goldsmith work to hunting utensils and weapons.

 A trained painter, Wilhelm Clemens (1847-1934) had particular qualities that enabled him to resolutely build up such a fine collection of the highest calibre: “a good eye and the ability to perceive from the point of view of an artist” as the then-museum director, Brigitte Klesse, stated in 1981.
 ‘Artistic perception’ is the idea behind the exhibition Künstlerblick.
 Clemens, Sigmund & Siecaup, which, on the one hand, will be a tribute to Wilhelm Clemens and, on the other hand, will be focusing on artistic perception by presenting the contemporary viewpoints of the Rotterdam-based artist Sigmund de Jong and the Cologne-based artist Ulrike Siecaup.